 Spatterdock, Yellow Water Lily or Cow Lily

-Nuphar is an emergent aquatic plant.
-The common name is spatterdock.
-It is a network of rhizomes that produce heart shaped leaves and yellow flowers.
-Leaves often float but can also emerge from water.
-Other names for this plant include yellow pond lily, cow lily and bullhead lily.
+Spatterdock, Nuphar lutea is an emergent aquatic plant.
+Other common names for this plant include yellow pond lily, cow lily and bullhead lily.

-This is often confused with water lilies.
-The yellow flowers produced by spadderdock are much smaller than lilies, 1-2 inches in diameter.
+This pond plant is often confused with water lilies.
+The yellow flowers produced by spatterdock are much smaller than lilies, 1-2 inches in diameter.

 Where does bullhead lily grow?